wandb/docs/docs/guides/launch/setup-agent-advanced.md

 :::note
-Launch agents support *pulling* from any container registry to which the nodes the agent is running on have access, including private Dockerhub, Jfrog, Quay, etc.  *Pushing* images to registries is currently only supported for ECR, ACR, and GCR.
+Launch agents support *pulling* from any container registry to which the nodes the job is running on have access, including private Dockerhub, JFrog, Quay, etc.  *Pushing* images to registries is currently only supported for ECR, ACR, and GCR.
 :::

 ### Agent configuration